AllenSWDB/allenswdb.github.io/databook/background/transgenic-tools.md

-A reporter line is a transgenic mouse line in which mice have had the gene for a *reporter* inserted into their genome, with a lox-STOP-lox preceeding it so that expression does not occur in the absense of Cre.
+A reporter line is a transgenic mouse line in which mice have had the gene for a *reporter* inserted into their genome, with a lox-STOP-lox preceeding it so that expression does not occur in the absence of Cre.
 Common reporters are fluorescent proteins (like GFP), opsins (like ChR2), or calcium indicators (like GCaMP).
 Here are the reporter lines used in our data sets: